 Analysing the representation of young Australians in the national news

 We released our snapshot news media report in September 2019.
 Key findings have been included in the Truth, Power and a Free Press exhibit at the Museum of Australian Democracy (MoAD).
-We received significant media attention which again allowed us to reshape the public debate about young people and the news and the future of news media.
+Media attention allowed us to reshape the public debate about young people and the news and the future of news media.
 As documented here we were interviewed four times by the press and our findings were reported on across 16 media publications including on ABC Radio National Drive program, SBS news online, Crikey and Mumbrella.
 We were thrilled that most of the reporting journalists interviewed or quoted young people in their articles.

 News Champions Forum

 This event in Oct 2019 was a great success.
 The 21 young people who attended were passionate about the news, eager to learn more and excited to take a leading role in national conversations about the future of news.
-Working with the 21 news champions, ABC Education created a short social video (opens in a new window), a 7-minute piece for the Truth, Power and a Free Press exhibit and they are currently producing an additional event video.
+Working with the 21 news champions, ABC Education created a short social video (opens in a new window), a 7-minute piece for the Truth, Power and a Free Press exhibit and this 6-minute event video.
 The news champions are receiving ongoing mentorship from the event leading partners: ABC Education, Museum of Australian Democracy, Western Sydney University and Queensland University of Technology.
 They have written for their school newsletters and for ABC Education, delivered talks to students and staff at their schools, appeared in local and national news media.

 We co-developed the “Young People and the News’ screen at the Truth, Power and a Free Press exhibit, launched at the Museum of Australian Democracy (MoAD) Nov 14.
-We will develop learning materials with the MoAD to be launched in 2020.
+We are supporting the development of learning materials by MoAD to be launched in 2020.